Indianapolis Personal Injury Claim Attorney

 It is important that you give your personal injury lawyer all EOB’s from your insurance company that reflect medical charges pertaining to the accident.

-Your attorney will work to recover your out-of-pocket expenses on your behalf through the Collateral Source Statute, IC 34-44-1, allowing proof of the amount of money Plaintiff is required to repay into evidence.
+Your personal injury attorney in Indianapolis, IN will work to recover your out-of-pocket expenses on your behalf through the Collateral Source Statute, IC 34-44-1, allowing proof of the amount of money Plaintiff is required to repay into evidence.
 Your explanation of benefits will outline the amounts owed by you personally to the providers after all amounts have paid on your behalf and all discounts taken.

 Experienced injury lawyers will advise you about your medical bills

-The law firm of Ward & Ward has over 85 years of combined experience in breaking down the facts of a personal injury claim and working with insurance companies on behalf of their clients.
+Ward & Ward Law Firm has over 85 years of combined experience in breaking down the facts of a personal injury claim and working with insurance companies on behalf of their clients.
 If you have been injured in an automobile, trucking, motorcycle, or bicycle accident, please feel free to call me at

 317-639-9501 for a free consultation.